luvnft/bitcoinr/_pages/campulung.md

-On the way back to city center I pass by the Grand Royal Hotel, an architectural masterpiece, left to the forces of degradation
+On the way back to city center I pass by the Grand Royal Hotel, an architectural masterpiece, left unfortunately to the forces of degradation

 <figure class="image">
   <a href="/assets/images/runs/campulung/city/resized/13-900x675-hotelul-central-statuia-eroilor-cu-pin.jpeg">
     <img src="/assets/images/runs/campulung/city/resized/13-900x675-hotelul-central-statuia-eroilor-cu-pin.jpeg" alt="Royal Square and Hotel">